Tax planning amid elevated interest rates and limited interest expense deductions

 #

-Section 163(j) business interest limitation
+The section 163(j) business interest limitation

-• 30% (50% for some years) of the taxpayer’s adjusted taxable income, or ATI
+• 30% (50% for some years) of the taxpayer’s adjusted taxable income (ATI)

 • Its business interest income

-• Floor plan financing interest, which generally is interest expense on certain debt funding vehicle inventory purchases.
+• Floor plan financing interest, which generally is interest expense on certain debt funding vehicle inventory purchases

 These rules apply broadly to all taxpayers, with limited exceptions for businesses in specific industries.
 For example, certain farming and real estate businesses are excepted from section 163(j) on an elective basis.
-In addition, certain public utility businesses are exempted from section 163(j) on a mandatory (non-elective) basis.
+In addition, certain public utility businesses are exempted from section 163(j) on a mandatory (nonelective) basis.

-There also is a small-business exemption from section 163(j) for a business whose gross receipts, together with gross receipts of certain related parties, do not exceed a threshold on a three-year-average basis (the threshold is $27 million for 2022 and is indexed for inflation).
+There also is a small-business exemption from section 163(j) for a business whose gross receipts, together with gross receipts of certain related parties, do not exceed a threshold on a three-year-average basis (the threshold is $31 million for 2025 and is indexed for inflation).

 As noted above, a taxpayer’s limitation generally is based on 30% of its ATI.
 In common business parlance, ATI approximated earnings before interest, income tax, depreciation and amortization—EBITDA—for tax years beginning prior to Jan.
 1, 2022; however, it changed to an approximation of earnings before only interest and income tax—EBIT—for tax years beginning after Dec.
 31, 2021.
 (Note that ATI is computed under federal income tax rules, while EBITDA and EBIT are not.)